ivorszaniszlo/placepicker/README.md

 * Clone or download the repo
 * Open the directory and run `npm install` in the project root.
-* Run `npm start` in the project root and the app will be available on port 3000.
+* Run `npm run dev` in the project root and the app will be available on port in localhost.
+* Open the directory and run `npm install` in the folder /backend.
+* Run `npm app.js`

 ## Deploy <a id="deploy"></a>